elmtree-askmo/cloudcannon-app/content/learn/computer-science/what-are-the-benefits-of-realtime-protection-in-antivirus-utility-software.md

 url: /learn/computer-science/questions/what-are-the-benefits-of-realtime-protection-in-antivirus-utility-software
 score: -1.0
 related_article1:
-    id: 161534
+    id: 161549
-    title: What are the key characteristics of mainframe computers that distinguish them from other types of computers?
+    title: >-
+        What is the difference between lossless and lossy data compression?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-key-characteristics-of-mainframe-computers-that-distinguish-them-from-other-types-of-computers
+    url: /learn/computer-science/questions/what-is-the-difference-between-lossless-and-lossy-data-compression
 related_article2:
-    id: 161536
+    id: 161312
+    title: >-
-    title: What role do redundant components play in enhancing the reliability of a computing system?
+        What role do redundant components play in RAS (Reliability, Availability, Serviceability)?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-role-do-redundant-components-play-in-enhancing-the-reliability-of-a-computing-system
+    url: /learn/computer-science/questions/what-role-do-redundant-components-play-in-ras-reliability-availability-serviceability
 related_article3:
-    id: 161311
+    id: 161669
-    title: How do supercomputers differ in their uses compared to mainframe computers?
+    title: >-
+        What are the advantages of using real-time protection in anti-virus software?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-do-supercomputers-differ-in-their-uses-compared-to-mainframe-computers
+    url: /learn/computer-science/questions/what-are-the-advantages-of-using-realtime-protection-in-antivirus-software
 related_article4:
-    id: 161562
+    id: 161302
-    title: What is the role of device drivers in system software?
+    title: >-
+        How do compilers differ from interpreters in the context of translators?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-role-of-device-drivers-in-system-software
+    url: /learn/computer-science/questions/how-do-compilers-differ-from-interpreters-in-the-context-of-translators
 related_article5:
-    id: 161290
+    id: 161293
-    title: How do supercomputers differ in their uses compared to mainframe computers?
+    title: >-
+        What is the purpose of encryption in access control?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-do-supercomputers-differ-in-their-uses-compared-to-mainframe-computers
+    url: /learn/computer-science/questions/what-is-the-purpose-of-encryption-in-access-control
 ---

 &nbsp;